FabianWe/etherpadlite-golang/README.md

 # etherpadlite-golang
 An interface for [Etherpad-Lite's HTTP API](https://etherpad.org/doc/v1.7.5/#index_http_api) for Go.

+## Version 1.1
+Version 1.1 was release on September 2019.
+Two things were changed, one that might affect currently running code.

+First, a new option to return all ethperpad errors as Go errors was introduced (see below).
+Second a type was removed from the code.
+The constant `WrongParameters` had a missing e, so I fixed the spelling.
+Please rename this constant!

 ## Installation
 Run `go get github.com/FabianWe/etherpadlite-golang`.
 Read the code documentation on [GoDoc](https://godoc.org/github.com/FabianWe/etherpadlite-golang).